felixlopz/hubrise-test-task/content/apps/catalog-manager/en/user-interface.md

 ## Option Lists

 Options are additional items which customers can add to a product when ordering.
 When you create a product, you can choose to create a relationship between the product and an Options List.
 The Options List needs to be created before you can relate them to a product item.
+Options list might differ from a product variation to another.
+Additional toppings on a medium pizza can thus be cheaper and different than those offered on a large pizza.

 ![Catalog Manager Options List](../images/003-en-option-lists.png)

 ## Deals

 Deals are special offers that you can configure for your menu.
-A typical example could be a `Buy One Get One Free` deal.
+A typical example could be a `Buy One Get One FREE` deal.
 There are several ways that you can set deals up to meet your specific requirements.
 This includes offering percentage or absolute discounts and limiting the deal to certain products.

 ![Catalog Manager Deals list](../images/005-en-deals-list.png)